deved9/ssh-discord-bot/README.md

 # ssh_discord_bot
-when started, launches a discord bot on local machine with ngrok tunnel to port 22 for ssh connection
+When started, launches a discord bot on local machine with ngrok tunnel on port 22 for ssh connection

+You need to create your own discord bot on this link https://discord.com/developers/applications and invite him to your server

-adding your server token is required, paste your token on the last line in main.py file into the "client.run("(token here)")"
+Adding your bot token and ngrok authtoken is required

+Paste your discord bot token on the last line in main.py file into the "client.run("")" and your ngrok authtoken to ngrok.set_auth_token("").

+To run the bot just start the main.py file.